 - An interest in the visual arts and belief in the cultural, historical and intellectual value of arts and culture at the heart of a university setting.

-- Comfort with technology, and conversant in Microsoft Office programs.
+- Comfort with technology, and conversant in Google office suite programs.
 Website content management and social media experience required; photography and/or graphic design skills are ideal, but not required.

 - Ability to communicate and work remotely until it is safe to do so in person.

 *Along with your resume, please submit the following: